-by Diana L. Martinez Collaborative Lawyer and Mediator, West Coast Law & Mediation, APC with Dr. Marvin Chapman, Collaborative Coach, LMFT
+by Diana L. Martinez Collaborative Lawyer and Mediator, Law and Mediation Office of Diana L. Martinez with Dr. Marvin Chapman, Collaborative Coach, LMFT

 “Real men don’t cry,” right?
 BS!

 I have represented many strong and successful men in divorces.
 The skill set which creates business success often does the opposite when seeking conflict resolution in a personal relationship.

 Too often, men tend to handle negotiations in their divorce as they do in the boardroom.
 They become frustrated when their previously successful tactics do not work.
 Frustration often shows itself as anger, stubbornness, yelling, or complete withdrawal.
 The real obstacle to their successful divorce resolution is grief, or, rather, the failure to work through the grief.

 Divorce is the second most traumatic event a person can experience, second only to the loss of a loved one.
 While there is plenty of information and support for women to work through the trauma of divorce, there is very little available to men.
 Why?
 Because “real men don’t cry.”

 The reality: men do grieve the loss of their marriage, but their grief is expressed so differently it appears as aggression, arrogance, or as a complete lack of empathy to the untrained eye

 To better understand what’s really influencing this behavior, we turned to Dr. Marvin Chapman, a military veteran, divorce coach and founder of United Fathers, for some answers.

 When a man experiences the grief inherent in divorce, his stress comes from many sources.
 Some of them can include the following: